 There's an old saying, "As long as you spell my name right," the idea being that any ink is good ink and that just getting your name out there and breaking through is a benefit that outweighs any negative content in a story.

 It is an enduring myth.
 It's also a losing strategy.

-Oh, it is possible to make a living by being infamous.
-There are people -- reality stars, politicians, actors, athletes and rock stars -- who constantly get in the news for bad reasons.
+That being said, it is possible to make a living by being infamous.
+There are people—reality stars, politicians, actors, athletes, and rock stars—who constantly get in the news for bad reasons.

 Lindsey Lohan.
 The cast of Jersey Shore.
 Paris Hilton.
 Charlie Sheen.

 Failed political candidates have also continued to be in the public eye after committing incredible acts of ignorance or bizarre behavior.

 You can be deeply, deeply unpopular with a majority of the population yet still be infamous enough that people know who you are, you have a small core of devotees and scads of press coverage, because the press will cover train wrecks, especially celebrity train wrecks.